 B i o g r a p h y

 While attending these universities, Michael Anne has performed in multiple quartets, jazz ensembles and combos, and large wind ensembles.
 As an ensemble member, she had the opportunity to work with composers Chen Yi, Joan Tower, Eric Ewazen, and Christopher Theofanadis.
 She was also part of the recording project Starsplitter as a member of the DePauw University Band under Craig Paré.
 Michael Anne has also had the opportunity to play pieces such as Prokofiev's Lieutenant Kijé, Massenet's Va!
 Laisse couler Mes Larmes, and Martin's Ballade for Flute with the ISU University Symphony.
 She premiered Kyle Simpson’s Hennes lyd at the 2018 NASA Biennial and Tachyonic Ripples by Joshua Elmore at the 2016 NASA Biennial.
 She also performed at the Gala of the 71st Annual Meeting of American Cleft-Craniofacial Association and in 2013 she performed at the Regional 5 NASA Conference in Bowling Green.

 Michael Anne believes that music can bring a variety of groups and communities together and is pursuing the concept that music can be embraced by anyone regardless of ethnicity, age, or physical/cognitive capabilities.
-If you are in the Avon/Indianapolis area and would like to take lessons, please leave me a message on my contact page.
+If you are in the Avon/Indianapolis area and would like to take lessons, please leave her a message on my contact page.